-CEDAR FALLS, Iowa -- The third annual Darwin Week, scheduled in conjunction with the 202nd birthday of Charles Darwin, will be held on the University of Northern Iowa campus Feb.
-7-11.
+CEDAR FALLS, Iowa -- The fourth annual Darwin Week will be held on the University of Northern Iowa Campus Feb.
+13 through 16.
 The annual event celebrates science through a series of faculty and visiting speakers.
-All activities are held in UNI's Maucker Union and are free and open to the public.
-Each day will feature a different theme ranging from evolution to sexuality.
+All activities are held in UNI's Center for Multicultural Education (CME) and are free and open to the public.
+Each day will feature a different theme including skepticism, sexuality, diversity and origins.

-The event is hosted by UNI Freethinkers and Inquirers, a campus student organization affiliated with the Center for Inquiry, a transnational organization that encourages evidence-based inquiry into science, pseudoscience, medicine and health, religion, ethics, secularism, and society.
+The event is hosted by UNI Freethinkers and Inquirers (UNIFI), a campus student organization affiliated with the Center for Inquiry, a transnational organization that encourages evidence-based inquiry into science, pseudoscience, medicine and health, religion, ethics, secularism and society.

 For a complete schedule of events, visit www.darwinweek.com.